-Dr. Altpeter is a senior research scientist at the UNC Institute on Aging and directs the Institute’s healthy aging initiatives.
-She is trained in social work, gerontology and public administration.
+Dr. Altpeter is trained in social work, gerontology and public administration.
 Dr. Altpeter holds a PhD in social work from Memorial University of Newfoundland and master’s degrees in social work and in public administration from SUNY-Albany.

 Dr. Altpeter also serves as a consultant to the National Council on Aging (NCOA) Center for Healthy Aging, the National Advisory Panel of the CDC’s National Center for Chronic Disease Prevention and Health Promotion, and the Carolina and California Geriatric Education Centers.
 She is a faculty mentor to the John A. Hartford Foundation Geriatric Social Work Faculty Scholars Program.
 At the state level, she serves as an evaluation advisor to the state’s Chronic Disease Self-Management Program, which is funded by a U.S. Administration on Aging (AOA) grant, evaluator of the National Association of Councils on Developmental Disabilities (NACDD)-funded Senior Opportunity Grant, and she chairs the evidence-based health promotion committee of the state’s Arthritis Program Advisory Board.